-9. Market Volatility; Market Orders; Limit Orders; Stop Orders; and Queued Orders
+12. Market Volatility; Market Orders; Limit Orders; Stop Orders; and Queued Orders

-- A. Customer understands that an order will be transmitted by the Broker to the Clearing Broker for execution, and Customer will receive the price at which Customer order is executed in the marketplace by the Clearing Broker, subject to any clarification stated below.
+- A. Customer understands that, whether Customer places a market or limit order, the order will be transmitted by the Broker to the Clearing Broker for execution, and Customer will receive the price at which Customer order is executed in the marketplace by the Clearing Broker, subject to any clarification stated below.
 Particularly during periods of high volume, illiquidity, fast movement or volatility in the marketplace, the execution price received by Customer may differ from the quote provided to Customer on entry of an order, and Customer may receive partial executions of an order at different prices.
-Customer understands that the Broker is not responsible for execution of Customer transactions, including the execution price, and accepts no liability for any price fluctuations.
+Customer understands that the Broker is not responsible for execution of Customer transactions. including the execution price, and accepts no liability for any price fluctuations.
 Customer also understands that price quotes generally are for only a small number of shares as specified by the marketplace, and larger orders are relatively more likely to receive executions at prices that vary from the quotes or in multiple lots at different prices. - B. Customer understands that securities may open for trading at prices substantially higher or lower than the previous closing price or the anticipated price.
 If Customer places a market order (whether during RTH or when the market is closed), Customer agrees to pay or receive the prevailing market price at the time Customer's market order is executed.
 Customer understands that the price Customer pays may be significantly higher or lower than anticipated at the time Customer placed the order.
-To avoid buying a security at a higher price and possibly exceeding Customer's purchasing power, Customer understands that the Broker may allow Customer to enter a limit order.
+Customer understands that the Broker allows eligible Customers to enter a limit order when trading options.
+Customer also understands and agrees that eToro may make additional limit order functionality available.
 Customer also understands that limit orders may not be executed at any particular time, or at all, if there is not sufficient trading at or better than the specified Customer limit price and are only good until the end of the trading day in which they are entered.
 A limit order may be "good till canceled," which means the order remains valid until the earlier of: (i) the order is executed; (ii) Customer cancels the order; (iii) approximately ninety (90) days after the date on which the order is first placed; or (iv) the contract to which it relates is closed.
 Customer understands that the Broker will cancel a "good till canceled" order at the end of every trading day (on the exchange on which the instrument to which the contract relates is traded) and place such order again at the start of the following trading day.
 This process will be repeated every day for as long as the "good till canceled" order remains valid.
 Further, Customer agrees that any "good till canceled" orders Customer places should be treated as "do not reduce" orders.
+Please review this regulator communication about order types to learn more about market, limit, and other types of orders.